BabyKangaroo117/Frugl-APP/README.md

 ### Main Goals
 - Expand the amount of stores featured on Frugl (big name stores to start).
 - Update prices daily and in a efficient matter to the database.
 - Have recent orders tracked.
+This is not fully finished in the final release.
 - Provide excellent user security.
+Eventually wanted to integrate with Google to log in.

 ### Far Reaching Goals
 - Provide the most effiecent path to each store.